GRIMMER

 Scale items

 If a mean is composed of multiple items, set the items parameter to that number.
 Below are hypothetical means of a three-items scale.
-With the single-item default, half of these are wrongly flagged as inconsistent:
+With the single-item default, half of these are wrongly flagged as GRIM-inconsistent (true GRIMMER example below):

 grimmer_map() # default is wrong here!